 In addition to the above-mentioned extensions, another key difference between the layout of the Heijō Capital and the similar layout of the later Heian Capital resulted from the way measurements were taken to produce the urban grid.
 For the Heijō Capital, streets and avenues were included when calculating the size of a planning unit, while for the Heian Capital, planning units were calculated independently of the width of streets and avenues.
 Consequently, a slightly different sort of regularity was imposed, and the prominence of temples as city landmarks suggests the close relationship that obtained during the Nara period between religion and matters of state.

 One final caveat concerns the "permanant" nature of the Heijō Capital.
-In addition to the existence between 694 and 710 of the Fujiwara Capital (Fujiwara-kyō) due south of Heijō -- which served as the capital for three successive emperors and was actually the first to adopt the Chinese model -- a gap of approximately five years exists between 740 and 745 when Emperor Shōmu (701-756; r.
+In addition to the existence between 694 and 710 of the Fujiwara Capital (Fujiwara-kyō) almost directly to the south of Heijō -- the capital for three successive emperors and actually the first to adopt the Chinese model -- a gap of approximately five years existed between 740 and 745 when Emperor Shōmu (701-756; r.
 724-749), in the wake of a rebellion by Fujiwara no Hirotsugu (d.
 740), abandoned the Heijō Capital for three other short-lived capitals before returning to re-dedicate Heijō as the capital in 745.
 As might be imagined in view of the passage of over 1,300 years, there is actually a great deal about the history and geography of the Heijō Capital that remains to be elucidated.

 The main north-south avenues started their symmetrical numbering a block from Suzaku Avenue (four squares on the map), so that to the west lay West Ichibō Avenue (Nishi ichibō ōji; 西一坊大路) through West Shibō Avenue (Nishi shibō ōji; 西四坊大路), while to the east ran East Ichibō Avenue (Higashi ichibō ōji; 東一坊大路) through East Shichibō Avenue (Higashi shichibō ōji; 東七坊大路), with the western boundary of the Outer Capital at East Shibō Avenue (Higashi shibō ōji; 東四坊大路).